Gargamiel/PokeWorld/README.md

 **Why won't my Pokémon fight?**: Make sure your Pokémon has his "Guard" trainability trained, is assigned a master and is set to follow his master while drafted.
 When selecting this Pokémon while his master is drafted, you will notice a blue circle aroud the master.
 The Pokémon can then be freely controlled like a normal pawn in this area.
 Stronger Pokémon master (with higher "animals" skill) have a larger area.

 **How many Pokémon can I have at the same time?**: You can battle with as much Pokémon as you want, the sky is the limit.
+Any Pokémon you don't need/want can be stored in his Poké Ball or in the PC if you don't want to clutter your storage space.

 **Do I need another mod to control my Pokémon?**: No, PokéWorld comes with a built-in Pokémon control mechanic.